A method for generating realistic correlation matrices: Introduction

 Another structure is one that models high correlation for observations which are close together in the correlation matrix and models decreasing correlation values for observations which are increasingly far away.
 In building a classification model, \citet{guo07} describe a Toeplitz structure (sometimes referred to as an auto-regressive structure) to the correlation matrix, where adjacent pairs of observations are highly correlated, and those further away are less correlated.
 For future reference we let

-be the correlation matrix for $k$th class, given by the base correlation value $\rho_k$.
+be the correlation matrix for the $k$th class, given by the base correlation value $\rho_k$.
 In this model, the between group correlations are set to zero.
-Additional classification models have used similar Toeplitz structure for simulating data from a correlation matrix \citep{Witten09,Zuber09,Storey07,Pang09,Huang10}.
-In fact, Huang et al.~use a $U[0.5,1.5]$ distribution to simulate the variance components in order add noise to the above prescribed structure.
-Further, this Toeplitz correlation structure is seen in time series models where simulating correlation matrices is also important \citep{Ng10}.
+Additional classification models have used similar Toeplitz structure for simulating data from a correlation matrix [\citet{guo07}, \citet{Storey07}, \citet{Witten09}, \citet{Zuber09}, \citet{Pang09}, \citet{Huang10}].
+In fact, Huang et al. use a $U[0.5,1.5]$ distribution to simulate the variance components in order to add noise to the above prescribed structure.
+Further, this Toeplitz correlation structure is seen in time series models where simulating correlation matrices is also important [\citet{Joe06}, \citet{Ng10}].
+The Toeplitz structure has been used extensively in classification and discriminant analysis as a model for group correlations